viamrobotics/docs/docs/services/motion.md

 **`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they like to pass to their own motion planning implementation.

-## Constraints
+## Motion Profile Constraints

-Currently (10 October 2022), there is no built in, top level way to specify different constraints.
+Currently (18 October 2022), there is no built in, top level way to specify different constraints.
 However, several have been pre-programmed and are accessible when using the Go RDK or the Python SDK by passing a string naming the constraint to “motion_profile” via the `extra` parameter, along with individual algorithm variables.
 This is not available in the Viam app.
 Available constraints all control the topological movement of the moving component along its path.

 For a usage example, see [sample code above](#examples).

 The available constraints are:

-#### **{"motion_profile": "linear"}**
+#### Linear Constraint

-This forces the path taken by `component_name` to follow an exact linear path from the start to the goal.
+The Linear constraint forces the path taken by `component_name` to follow an exact linear path from the start to the goal.
 If the start and goal orientations are different, the orientation along the path will follow the quaternion Slerp (Spherical Linear Interpolation) of the orientation from start to goal.
 This has the following sub-options:

 <table>